Quick Legal Advice and a Customized Deed for $350, Serving All 67 Florida counties. Book a Meeting Now!

 Capacity refers to the mental state of the person executing the document, with the individual must possess the necessary understanding to execute the power of attorney and the deed, and If a non-durable power of attorney is used, the principal's current capacity is critical, in addition, the agent who executes the deed on the principal's behalf also requires capacity, and despite the testamentary nature of a Lady Bird deed, the required capacity for its execution aligns with that of deeds, not wills, which is lower.

-Content: The power of attorney you use to execute a deed on behalf of another person must legally authorize the agent to convey real estate of the principal.
-If it does not give this authority, then it cannot be used to execute a lady bird deed.
-Likewise, if there is a power of attorney used to execute a deed, the deed must contain specific language alluding to the use of the power of attorney, must be executed in a particular way, and should be recorded with proof of the agent's authority.
+Content means that a power of attorney should explicitly authorize the agent to transfer the principal's real estate, and If it doesn't, it can't be used to execute a Lady Bird deed, and the deed itself should contain specific language referring to the use of power of attorney, should be executed in a particular manner, and should be recorded along with proof of the agent's authority.

-Speak with an attorney to ensure that all requirements are met in the deed and power of attorney before attempting to execute a lady bird deed with a power of attorney.
+Always consult with a Florida attorney to ensure that the Lady Bird deed and power of attorney are properly prepared and meet all legal requirements before attempting to execute such a deed.

 Published: Nov 8, 2022

 Updated: Dec 9, 2023

 Guarantee of Clear TitleLearn More

 A easy way to avoid probateLearn More

 Quickest way to transfer propertyLearn More

 Provides some assurance of the titleLearn More